22 Examples Of Body Language Attraction

 There are a great many forms of body language attraction that are common, regardless of gender or sexual orientation.
 If you see these signs of body language from someone that you are on a date with, you can rest assured that the date is going well, and they are very interested in further interaction.

+Most attractive people smile.
 Smiling is another way that men and women show their availability when engaged in the dating scene.
-Smiling is also a way to show interest and attraction to another person.
+Smiling makes you physically attractive and it's also a way to show interest to another person.
 Some smiles can be forced to make a good impression or to try to appear attractive.
 However, if the smile is genuine, it will be obvious, as the smile will also reach their eyes.
 In search of some solid relationship advice?
-If a person is genuinely smiling at you and cannot seem to do anything but smile, they are probably attracted to you.
+If a person is genuinely smiling at you and cannot seem to do anything but smile, they are probably physically attracted to you.

 When people are engaged in interactions with others, they lean in toward that person.
 If you are in a group of people and someone leans in toward you specifically, it shows that they are attracted to you and are paying more attention to you than others.
 The closer he or she leans in toward you, the more attracted they are.

 Tilting the head is a sign of body language attraction that shows engagement and interest.
 When someone tilts their head during a conversation, it means that they are paying attention and care about what is being said.
 If someone is attracted to you, they will tilt their head to show their interest and engagement.
 Women are more prone to head tilting than men, but both sexes do use this form of body language.